Peter Corrigan: Academic career

+Cities of Hope Exhibition

 An exhibition of Corrigan's life work was held at RMIT Gallery in 2013 entitled Cities of Hope.
 It traced the "creative focus of this remarkable Australian architect, bringing to life many of his designs over four decades including architectural models and drawings by Edmond and Corrigan; set and costume designs for theatre; artworks, records and notations from his personal collection and key works selected from public collections which have enriched his practice".
 This material has since been donated to the RMIT Design Archives and RMIT Library respectively.

+Recognition

+Australian civil honours

+On 9 June 2008 Peter Corrigan was recognised as a Member of the Order of Australia (AM) "for service to architecture as an academic, educator and practitioner and to the arts, particularly through theatre production design."